Jb6927/Analog-clock/README.md

 # Analog-clock
-This is my first Git repository
+This is my first Git repository.
+Author - Jeet Biswas